Grand-Axe/Awesome-City/Readme.md

 5. high volume extrusion and moulding methods will be preferred for construction, the cost of building will be lowered by utilising recycled materials and alternative composites to extrude whole wall and other house sections, roads and pavements (sidewalks) - complete with piping and wiring for services;
 6. each house will come as a package, with a prefabricated, strongly standardised section of street and sidewalk that belong to the house owner; as well as generating infrastructure as required, this will increase the volume from which a building can share lighting, harvest energy (solar, scavenged etc.) and obtain rents;
 7. services, such as electricity, water and sewage (the extent will vary with locality) will be decentralised - renewable energy, septic tanks and soakaway pits being emphasised.
+8. each building will be self-sufficient in energy;
+9. fast growing carbon sinks such as certain types of algae will be used in cleaning, nutrition, farming and energy cycles;

 ### Modularity and infrastructure ownership